CiottiGiorgio/timberborn-vibed-power-mix/README.md

   - **Badtide**: Water wheels continue to function (assuming contaminated water still flows).
 - **Working Hours**: Factories only consume power during specified working hours (default: 16h/day).
 - **Battery Physics**: Gravity battery capacity scales with height.
+- **Battery Stress Index**: A non-linear metric that penalizes configurations that frequently run low on power, used to guide the optimizer toward stable grids.

 ### Visualizing Performance
 The generated plots help you understand the dynamics of your power grid: